 You decide to buy yourself or someone else a Bible, so you run down to the nearest bookstore—but they have so many different translations, you don’t know where to begin.
 Here is something that might help: a list of modern translations that you are likely to find in a bookstore, with a description of their major advantages and disadvantages.
 Remember, this is just my opinion.
+The recommendations are also mine.

 The Common English Bible poses as a translation but it is really a paraphrase.
 It is supposed to reflect changes in our culture, language, and worship.
 From reading their material, I get the impression that the translators essentially crowd-sourced the final wording.
 What modern people want to hear takes precedence over what the biblical writers wanted to say.
 I’m going into greater detail here, because Cokesbury switched their Word Alive bulletin inserts to the CEB without warning and without giving subscribers an alternative.
 Cokesbury has received a number of complaints and cancellations from clergy.
 Many people are going to encounter this “translation” for the first time not in a bookstore, but in church, which is an environment that confers more accuracy and authority on it than it actually has.
 For that reason, I have to write in stronger terms.